osg-htc/docs/docs/data/stashcache/install-cache.md

 Installing the Cache
 --------------------

-The StashCache software consists of an XRootD server with special configuration and supporting services.
+The OSDF software consists of an XRootD server with special configuration and supporting services.
 To simplify installation, OSG provides convenience RPMs that install all required packages with a single command: